Skip to main content

 Texas Statute of Limitations

-Amputation Injury accidents in Dripping Springs frequently occur along major corridors including US-290 (Highway 290), RR 12, FM 1826.
+Amputation Injury cases in Dripping Springs frequently arise along major corridors including US-290 (Highway 290), RR 12, FM 1826.
 Dripping Springs has a population of approximately 5,000 residents within city limits, though the surrounding area is home to tens of thousands more

 • Known as the "Gateway to the Hill Country," Dripping Springs has become a popular destination for distilleries, wineries, and wedding venues, generating heavy weekend traffic on US-290